Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 - Add herbs to their nesting boxes for extra nutrients & to create a nice-smelling nesting area

 When your chicken eats oyster shells, it provides extra minerals to help her create healthy eggs.
 Readers frequently email me to ask why their hen laid a wrinkled, lopsided, or soft shell egg.
 It’s probably because the hen wasn’t getting enough essential minerals!
-Oyster shells are mainly made of calcium, and when your hen eats them, she can use the calcium to produce strong shells.
+Oyster shells are mainly made of calcium and a bit of a powerhouse for eggs.
+When your hen eats them, she can use the calcium to produce strong shells.

 You can offer oyster shells free choice, in an herbal blend (like our blend Best Eggs Ever!), or mix with your flock’s daily feed.